rcook/beginning-practical-haskell/part02.md

 instance Monad ((->) r) -- Defined in ‘GHC.Base’
 ```

-* A function on a type class is typically referred to as a "method"
 * Since `IO` has an instance for `Monad`, it provides an instance of "method" `>>=`, pronounced "bind":

 ```ghci